d-bl/GroundForge/docs/help/Tiles.md

 ![](../images/under-construction.png) The help pages need rewriting as those on the [Droste effect](Droste-effect) are still biased to the old-style page.

-No prototype diagram to choose stitches for these diagrams.
+Sorry, nothing like the prototype diagram to choose stitches for these sets of diagrams.
 The team of needs a seasoned front end engineer for a more convenient user interface.

 You can choose to use one stitch everywhere.
 Or two different stitches: